ryanlfoster/canary/src/site/markdown/index.md

+##Introduction

+The CITYTECH AEM Canary Framework
+The CQ Component Plugin mitigates the effort required in Adobe CQ component development by generating, at built time, .content.xml, _cq_editConfig.xml, and dialog.xml files for your components, leaving you free to focus on functionality.

 ## Overview

 Canary is a framework that enables simple monitoring of OSGi components and services.
 The Canary API provides a